DomoApps/domo-developer-portal/docs/API-Reference/Domo-App-APIs/Filesets-API.md

-# Filesets API (BETA)
+# FileSets API (BETA)

 > **BETA:** This API is currently in BETA and is subject to change.
 Endpoints, request/response formats, and functionality may change without notice.

-This API reference documents the endpoints for managing Filesets and Files in Domo from within a Domo app.
+This API reference documents the endpoints for managing FileSets and Files in Domo from within a Domo app.

 > **Note:** All code examples below are tested and match the working Domo app UI.
 Use `domo.*` methods for all API calls except file upload/download, which require `fetch` for binary or FormData support.